 Filters can be applied non-destructively using the smart filter feature, or applied directly to a layer, or generated as a new layer with the changed pixels.
 Not every filter will produce the perfect results on every image, so you can use all the tools of Photoshop to get the exact look you want by masking out various machine learning imperfections.

-Many thanks to the Adobe Research team and NVIDIA for their collaboration and partnership on Neural Filters.
+Many thanks to NVIDIA for their collaboration and partnership on Neural Filters.
 We released this new feature to all Photoshop 22.0 customers on all devices, but the performance is particularly fast on desktops and notebooks with graphics acceleration.

 I look forward to hearing what you think.
 Share your work on social using the #neuralfilters tag to help us see your results and give back the likes.

 For more information about Neural Filters go here.

 Starting today, it is faster and easier than ever before to create more dynamic images by swapping in a new sky.
 Photoshop now knows what’s foreground and sky.
 You can either select the sky yourself with Select > Sky and edit it to your heart’s content.
 Or use Select > Sky Replacement, choose a new sky from our database or add your own, and let the new Sensei-powered, machine-learning models do the masking and blending.
 We use cutting-edge algorithms to harmonize the foreground of your image with the sky so if you change a bright afternoon sky to sunset, the entire image takes on the warmth of the golden hour.